bozeman42/passport-sandbox/readme.md

 # Passport test repo
 ## Purpose
 Previously when using passport for authentication I have used a starter repo with passport already set up.
 This didn't feel great so I made this to go through the process and get a feel for what's going on.
+This was just a quick exercise, so this won't check for duplicate usernames.
+If you add the same username twice, only the first one added will work. (it's just putting them in an array and getting the first one with that username returned)
 ## Pre-requisites
 To run this locally, you must have Node.js and `npm` or `yarn` installed.
 ## Setup